Thien Huong, a century-old village forgotten in Dong Van

 The Nho Que River, which locals say originates from Chinese territory, arrives in Vietnam through the Lung Cu and Dong Van cities before crossing the Gam River in Cao Bang Province.
 The visit to this isolated village is an opportunity to contemplate a part of the legendary river revealing a picturesque jewel in the middle of the majestic plateau.

 The hamlets of Thien Huong village are populated by 43 households of the Tay, Nung and Giay ethnic groups.
 The Tay, the majority tribe, has some 200 inhabitants.
-We live in terracotta "Trinh tuong" houses which are remarkable for their unique architecture.
+They live in terracotta "Trinh tuong" houses which are remarkable for their unique architecture.
 Settled on the soil, the traditional dwelling of the ethnic groups in Ha Giang in general is characterized by the thick walls, the tiled roof of Ying-Yang and the wooden frame.

 So many relaxing moments, far from the rest of the world

 Composed of three main parts with one or two additional, the building has two entrances.
 In the middle of the main hall, a sacred place is the altar of the ancestors and the space next to it is reserved for the living room.
 On the left are the guest rooms, the kitchen and on the right the passenger rooms.
 The fireplaces are distinguished from each other by the stone walls.
 They are recognizable from afar by the peach, plum and pear trees which, during the spring days, brighten up the small alleys in the mountains.
-Quite a peculiarity that you cannot see your own eyes by walking the limestone loops of Ha Giang.
+Quite a peculiarity that you cannot see with your own eyes by walking the limestone loops of Ha Giang.

 In the Tay family, the altar is arranged with special attention, with the parallel sentences on two sides.
 At the entrance to the house are hung three talismans designed to protect guests from evil spirits, according to their belief.